Your Favorite Summertime Fruit

 Dark sweet cherries are drupes, or fleshy stone fruits.
 There are many varieties of dark-sweet cherries, each planted to fit a certain climate and growing window.
-The main dark-sweet cherry varieties at Stemilt are: Brooks (first to ripen), Chelan, Garnet, Sequoia®, Bing, Lapins, Skeena, Sweetheart, and Staccato® (last to harvest).
+The main dark-sweet cherry varieties at Stemilt are: Brooks (first to ripen), Chelan, Garnet, Sequoia®, Bing, Skeena, Sweetheart and Staccato® (last to harvest).

-Bing is the most well-known sweet cherry variety and was named after an orchard foreman named Ah Bing.
-Stemilt grows dark sweet California cherries and Washington cherries , which allows for a continuous supply of your favorite fruit all summer long.
+The Bing cherry is the most well-known sweet cherry variety and was named after an orchard foreman named Ah Bing.
+Stemilt grows dark-sweet California cherries and Washington cherries, which allows for a continuous supply of your favorite fruit all summer long.

 Experience: Sweet and juicy with a hint of acid; each bite offers a little crunch thanks to the fruit’s firmness

 Cherry harvest season starts in early May for Stemilt with our California cherries.
-In June, we start harvesting Washington cherries, and continue until the last cherries are picked from our high-elevation orchards in early September.
-Find Stemilt dark-sweet cherries in stores from May through early September.
+In June, we start harvesting Washington cherries, and continue until the last cherries are picked from our high-elevation orchards in late August.
+Find Stemilt dark-sweet cherries in stores from May through August.

 - The word "cherry" comes from the French word "cerise."

-- Broadway in New York shifts west at East 10th Street because a cherry tree once stood there.
+- Broadway in New York shifts west at East 10th St. because a cherry tree once stood there.

 - There are two main types of cherries: sweet and tart.
 Tart cherries are harvested mechanically for processing into cans/sauces.
-They are also known as pie cherries.
+They are also known as pie cherries and come from Michigan.